anandamarsh/myteam.ai/README.md

+> 🚀 **Note**
+> It took me about 6 hrs to create everything end-to-end.
+This was possible only because I was using `Cursor` using `claude-3.5-sonnet`.
+I manually inspected the frontend (React) part and changed a few files.
+Backend was compltely since this is the first time I am using Python / Django (I am a nodejs programmer).
+If I had more time,I would have manually inspected the code further and added more tests

 # myteam.ai

-My team is a fullstack (React + Python / Django) app that helps you add / remove people into your team.
+MyTeam is a fullstack (React + Python / Django) app that helps you add / remove people into your team.

-## Features

-- Add a team member
-- Remove a team member
-- View all team members
-- Edit a team member

 # Frontend